MelissaAlasalmi/ft_printf/README.md

 | ll 	       | long	long    | unsigned long long | none        |
 | L          | none         | none               | long double |

-You can read more about it [here](https://www.dummies.com/programming/cpp/using-printf-for-output/) - this link was my best friend during this project!

-Through this project, I learned the importance of well-structured, readable and extendable code.
-The nature of this function makes it vital to have a proper plan before you start coding - no brute-forcing your way through this one!